-- 1. Ensure that the Reuse all tools option is checked under Works > Tools > Preferences... > Environment > General. - 2.
-In the Inspector window, open the menu Works > Customize and deselect the Reusable option. - 3.
+- 1. Ensure that the Reuse all tools option is checked under Tools > Preferences... > Environment > General. - 2.
+In the Inspector window, open the menu Tools > Customize and deselect the Reuse Inspector option.
+On Microsoft Windows, the name of the tool follows Reuse in the name of the option. - 3.
 Now try Tools > Inspector.
 A new Inspector window is created.

-The Reuse all tools option is persistent, but the per-tool setting Reuse InspectorReusable applies only to the current instance of the tool, and it does not affect future sessions.
+The Reuse all tools option is persistent, but the per-tool setting Reuse Inspector applies only to the current instance of the tool, and it does not affect future sessions.